pytchlang/pytch-tutorials/gardening/tutorial.md

 After we create our `Soil` clones, we want to calculate a unique x-position for them based on the values in our `Stage.flower_patch_locations` variable.
 This way, every piece of soil will be displayed in a different location in our garden.

 To do this, we can make use of all the values inside our list in our for loop by using the loop variable.
-With loop variables we can use a different element everytime the code inside of the for loop is run.
+With loop variables we can use a different element every time the code inside of the for loop is run.
 By using loop variables together with lists, we can write what would otherwise be many lines of code which would do very similar but different things in way fewer lines.